-- NOTE: Computers shipping into China are not equipped with the TPM feature. - NOTE: The TPM feature may not be supported in all countries. - NOTE: The TPM feature supports encryption only if the operating system supports TPM.
+NOTE: Computers shipping into China are not equipped with the TPM feature.

+NOTE: The TPM feature supports encryption only if the operating system supports TPM.
 For more information, see the TPM software documentation and the help files that came with the software.